-Most people think their AI cost is simple: input tokens × price + output tokens × price.
+Most people think AI cost is simple: input tokens × price + output tokens × price.
 That is the API bill.
-But the true cost per query is 3-8x higher when you include regeneration cycles, human review time, and downstream error correction.
-I built a formula to calculate the real number, and the results were sobering.
+But the real cost per query is 3 to 8 times higher.
+It goes up when you add regeneration cycles, human review time, and fixing errors later.
+I built a formula to find the true number.
+The results were eye-opening.

 True cost per usable output = (input_tokens × input_price + output_tokens × output_price) × regeneration_cycles + human_review_minutes × hourly_rate / 60